VIB-PSB/MINI-EX/README.md

 MINI-EX uses a [dual license](https://github.com/VIB-PSB/MINI-EX/blob/main/LICENSE) to offer the distribution of the software under a proprietary model as well as an open source model.

 **MINI-EX v3.\* is released!** Main features:
+* MINI-EX can now run on large datasets of over 100,000 cells! (since v3.2)
 * Added new metrics:
   * transcription factor cluster specificity
   * median coexpression score of transcription factors and their target genes